Mustachedom/md-stashes/README.md

 fill out your config

 - **STEP 3**
-IF YOU USE OLD QB INVENTORY OR LJ, PS INVENTORY MARK Config.Inv == 'ps' as they use the same events
+IF YOU USE OLD QB-INVENTORY/ LJ-INVENTORY OR PS-INVENTORY PRIOR TO 07/24/2024 THEN MARK CONFIG.INV TO oldqb

-IF YOU USE NEW QB mark it to be qb
+IF YOU USE NEW QB OR NEW PS-INVENTORY FROM 07/24/2024 and on mark it to be qb
 <h1>How It Works</h1>

 A) type out manually where you want the stashes